yuqiii-wang/KnowledgeNotes/network/server/web_concepts_and_software.md

 Sec-WebSocket-Protocol: chat
 ```

+The advantage of websocket is that it maintains a long term connection for data transmission,
+in constrast to

 ## Nginx

-Originally designed to solve C10k problem (the problem of optimising network sockets to handle a large number of clients at the same time).
+Originally designed to solve C10k problem (the problem of optimizing network sockets to handle a large number of clients at the same time).

 The below is an example of a server configuration.
 ```conf